 Return the sausage to the skillet with garlic.
 Cook for 30 seconds, stirring frequently.

-Stir in the tomato sauce, mix well to incorporate, and cook for 2 minutes.
+Stir in the tomato paste, mix well to incorporate, and cook for 2 minutes.

 Add the crushed tomatoes, red wine vinegar, and salt.